microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 We've worked with existing JavaScript constructs to handle narrowing so far, however sometimes you want more direct control over how types change throughout your code.
 Type predicates provide a way to perform type narrowing in scenarios where the TypeScript compiler is *unable* to do so.

-Type predicates supersede the TypeScript compiler's type checking.
+Type predicates bypass the TypeScript compiler's type checking.
 This means that they can be used to change a value's type to an incorrect type. **Type predicates should be a last resort for narrowing that cannot be done any other way.**

 To define a user-defined type guard, we simply need to define a function whose return type is a _type predicate_: